Exploring Fuji Five Lakes: 3 Days in Kawaguchiko Itinerary

 Final Thoughts – Mount Fuji Itinerary

 That wraps up this complete guide to Mt Fuji Lake Kawaguchi and the Fuji Five Lakes region.
-With this itinerary, you’ll uncover the highlights of the region plus a few unique things to do that aren’t possible on a day trip.
+With this itinerary, you’ll uncover the highlights of the region plus a few unique things to do that simply aren’t possible on a day trip.

 Let me know in the comments below if you have any questions about this Kawaguchiko guide, and check out my other articles to help you plan your Japan trip.